luluagasantiago/asynchrony/README.md

 - **Concurrency and Parallelism:** Delve into the difference between concurrency and parallelism in the context of `asyncio`.
 - **Best Practices and Examples:** Discover best practices and practical examples for implementing `asyncio` in different scenarios.

+## summer.py
+A short script to practice with aiohttp using an API from qrng to get random numbers.

+## Sources
+realpython.com